 INSIDER TIP: The morning after your run, you might just want to head for a carb-filled brunch.
 Try Crêpe Montagne in Whistler Village, the Wildflower Restaurant at the Fairmont Chateau Whistler in the Upper Village, or Southside Diner in Creekside for sweet and savoury delights.

 Find more upcoming events and what’s on details at Whistler.com/events.
-Fall in Whistler offers great value on accommodation with rooms from $129 per night, plus a free $100 Dining Voucher when you book a stay of 3 nights or more with Whistler.com.
+Fall in Whistler offers great value on accommodation, find out more on Whistler.com.

 Author